Chiragp185/Hangman-CPP/README.md

 There are multiple files .cpp showing different versions and how I improved the game, step by step.
 You can find these older versions in the folder named *OlderVersions*.
 A description of each of these versions can be found below if you want to read.

-If you haven’t played HANGMAN before and if you want to understand the game better, I suggest you watch this video: https://www.youtube.com/watch?v=cGOeiQfjYPk
+If you haven’t played Hangman before and if you want to understand the game better, I suggest you watch this video: https://www.youtube.com/watch?v=cGOeiQfjYPk

 For running the code, you can use a free and open source software like **Turbo C7 by Akki**.
 My code has been written using this compiler and I assure you that it runs perfectly in this.